pioneo/vuejs-sjjv-methodikum-dashboard/README.md

 ### Install requirements

-Run the script to install all required libaries:
+Run the script to install all required libraries:

 ```
 . run-install-libraries.sh